First, a video:

 - Probio Balance or Bio Ag (similar to “EM”).
 1 quart for each 1000 square feet of garden for the year.

 - Liquid seaweed fertilizer.
 1 quart for each 1000 square feet for the year.

 - Sea minerals.
 A little more expensive, but only 1/3 quart for each 1000 square feet for the year.

 This is if you’re interested in rounding things out a little more.

-Perhaps you’re growing food and you really want to get the nutrition in there and keep pests at bay, or you’re growing flowers that you really want to bloom as long and full as possible.
+Perhaps you’re growing food and you really want to get the nutrition in there, or you’re growing flowers that you really want to bloom as long and full as possible.

 So in addition to the beginner products, you can add in: